 Biergarten (9/10)

 Biergarten is a German buffet that is one of the most fun table-service restaurants at Disney World.
 The food is hearty and the beer is (obviously) awesome.
 The restaurant is indoors, but the whole thing is designed to feel like an outdoor Bavarian village center.
 There are building facades, a water mill, and a stage that features a live polka band.
 Seating is a little different at Biergarten though and you’ll be placed at tables with other guests.
 It’s fun if you enjoy good times and drinks with friendly strangers.
 It’s not so fun if you’re shy or if you’re just looking for a more private experience.
-I’ve almost always had a great time at Biergarten, but I have had a few occasions where I got matched up with some weirdos.

 Rose & Crown Pub & Dining Room (8/10)